OpenDataServices/os4d/docs/patterns/schema.md

 Design with flattened representations in mind.

-Consider how a spreadsheet user would be able to analyse the data using simple spreadsheet functions such as pivot tables, or vLookup functions.
+Consider how a spreadsheet user would be able to analyse the data using simple spreadsheet functions such as pivot tables, or VLOOKUP functions.

 ### Example